lowysole/BugEngine/README.md

 ## Further developments
 Some ideas to improve the Engine are:
-  - Add the View to a new UI window
+  - Add the CameraView to a new UI window
   - Make UI windows adaptable to the change of the aspect ratio dynamically
   - Optimize the loading textures logic
+  - Change the way we calculate the bouncing box of the model

 ### Credit